brainglobe/brainrender/README.md

 # BrainRender
 `brainrender` is a python package for the visualization of three dimensional anatomical data from mice brains registered to the Common Coordinate Framework (CCF) from the Allen Institute.
-Check the [user guide](Docs/UserGuide.md) and the [examples](Examples) notebooks for more information on how to use BrainRender.
+Please check the [user guide](Docs/UserGuide.md) and the [examples](Examples) notebooks for more information on how to use BrainRender.

 <img src="Docs/Media/streamlines2.png" width="1000">